goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-# Summary of "Parameter-Efficient Fine-Tuning Methods for Pretrained Language Models"

 This paper provides a comprehensive review and assessment of Parameter-Efficient Fine-Tuning (PEFT) methods for pretrained language models (PLMs).
 The authors address an important challenge in modern NLP: as language models grow increasingly larger (from BERT's 110M parameters to Falcon's 180B parameters), traditional fine-tuning becomes computationally prohibitive for many practitioners.